The National Methane Hydrates R&D Program

 The project will consist of a study resulting in the preparation of detailed plans and recommendations for all aspects of a future offshore hydrate-focused research campaign.

-The project will help guide and enable future field-based collection of hydrate data through the completion of detailed logistical, scientific, technical and operational plans.
-These plans will facilitate the conduct of future marine hydrate research expeditions, which represent a critical path to the data necessary to help characterize the occurrence and behavior of oceanic hydrates and, ultimately, assess their feasibility as a potential future energy resource.
+The project will help guide and enable future field-based collection of hydrate data through the completion of detailed logistical, scientific, technical, and operational plans.
+These plans will facilitate the conduct of future marine hydrate research expeditions, which represent a critical path to collecting the data needed to characterize the occurrence and behavior of oceanic hydrates and, ultimately, assess their feasibility as a potential future energy resource.

-Initial project efforts involve developing a technical basis for planning a methane hydrate-focused marine pressure coring program through assessment of past hydrate-focused marine research expeditions and identification of critical needs for future expeditions to collect pressure cores.
+Project activities began in late April 2013 (due to several unexpected delays) and have focused on the development of the project team and the initial stages of developing a technical basis for the planning effort (through assessment of past hydrate-focused marine research expeditions and identification of critical needs for future expeditions to collect pressure cores).
 Once a baseline of research expedition needs is established, the performer will develop coring program concepts for consideration in conjunction with DOE.
 Full, detailed scientific and operational planning will be conducted once a final coring program concept is down selected.

 Project Start: October 1, 2012